Handspring Puppet Company: War Horse

 The maquette for the horse Joey from the National Theatre production.
 The puppets were made by the Handspring Puppet Company.
 This scale model was a gift to writer Sir Michael Morpurgo, author of War Horse.

 The Handspring Puppet Company achieved critical acclaim when War Horse featuring life-size puppets they had created, premiered at the Royal National Theatre in South Bank, London, on 17 October 2007.
 Kohler and Jones worked with directors Marianne Elliott and Tom Morris and choreographer Toby Sedgwick to design and construct life-sized horse puppets, each controlled by three actors.
 Two actors operate the legs and a third controls the head and neck, with all three actors providing a variety of sound effects.
-The company won an Olivier Award, Evening Standard Theatre Award and London Critics' Circle Theatre Award.
+The company won an Olivier Award, Evening Standard Theatre Award and Critics' Circle Theatre Award.
 The show transferred to the West End on 28 March 2009, and on 15 March 2011, it premiered on Broadway at the Vivian Beaumont Theater in New York City.
 The play has been performed globally to nearly eight million people worldwide.